Frequently Asked Questions

 Are there different requirements for filing a motion to extend the time to file a fast track statement or response?

 Yes.
-The clerk of the Supreme Court may grant one seven-day telephonic extension of time to file a fast track statement or response, upon a showing of good cause, pursuant to a request.
+The clerk of the Supreme Court may grant one 7-day telephonic extension of time to file a fast track statement or response, upon a showing of good cause.
+NRAP 3C(g)(2)(A).
 Subsequent motions for extensions of time shall be granted only upon written motion filed with the Supreme Court.
-NRAP 3C(i)(2).
+NRAP 3C(g)(2)(C).

 Can I file a motion to extend time to file a docketing statement?

 Yes.
-But note that a motion to extend time to file the docketing statement will be granted “only for the most compelling reasons.”
-NRAP 14(d).
+A motion to extend time to file the docketing statement must be filed in accordance with NRAP 14(d) and NRAP 26(b).

 What are the requirements for extending the time to file a transcript?

-In fast track appeals, the clerk of the Supreme Court may grant the court reporter one seven-day telephonic extension of time to file a rough draft transcript, upon a showing of good cause.
-NRAP 3C(i)(1).
+In fast track appeals, the clerk of the Supreme Court may grant the court reporter one 7-day telephonic extension of time to file a rough draft transcript, upon a showing of good cause.
+NRAP 3C(g)(1)(A).
 Additional extensions of time shall be granted only upon written motion demonstrating good cause.
+NRAP 3(C)(g)(1)(B).

 Filing And Fees